noraj/rawsec-cybersecurity-inventory/documentation/docs/user_guide/usage.md

 ### Search

-Then on `Name` and `Description` column header, you can click on the little funnel, that will allow you to search an expression.
+Then, on the `Name` and `Description` column headers, you can click on the little funnel, which allows you to search an expression.

-On this screenshot, I searched for **proxy**.
+In this screenshot, I searched for **proxy**.

 ![](https://i.imgur.com/v1QunXa.png)

 ### Filter

-On some columns like `Price`, `Online` or `Programming language`, you can filter the table to display only rows are empty, non empty or matching a specific value.
+On some columns like `Price`, `Online` or `Programming language`, you can filter the table to display only rows that are empty, non empty, or matching a specific value.

 It is very useful, for example, if you want to display only tools coded in **Go**.